 Work With Me

-A few of her most popular workshops are:
+A few of my most popular workshops are:

 In this keynote presentation, Paula will explore the gap between the dominant discourse in autism and the stories of people on the spectrum themselves.
 She will share excerpts from her documentary film on the voices of people with autism and discuss what their voices and messages mean for our daily work in schools and communities.